|Pilot 1st Lt Morris A. Skaalen, O-739688 (survived) Boyd, MN

 Skaalen passed away November 30, 1999.
 He is buried at Fort Rosecrans National Cemetery at section CBE, row 2, site 180.

-At the March Field Air Museum (March AFB Museum) is a display devoted to SSgt Vincent J. Rogers Jr., located in the main hanger, west wall.
-The exhibit was completed in 2015 and includes Rogers' personal letters home,
+During 2015, March Field Air Museum (March AFB Museum) opened an exhibit devoted to SSgt Vincent J. Rogers Jr., in their main hanger, west wall.
+The exhibit includes Rogers' personal letters home,

 a B-24 turret plus six 8' x 4' interpretive panels.